Believe it or not – A course certificate, merely a piece of paper, could land your students their dream job.

 The other two come into the picture only when you want to issue a certificate only under certain circumstances (i.e. after a certain quiz has been passed, or a level has been achieved in any of the LearnDash groups on your site).

 Once you’ve added all the dynamic text and elements with shortcodes, you’re ready to play with their appearance in the certificate.
-You’ll need to use HTML and CSS to modify the sizing, spacing, and layout of every element in the certificate.
+You’ll need to use HTML and CSS to modify the sizing, spacing, and layout of every element.
 Let’s see how it can be done.

 - Vertical Spacing: